prometheuxresearch/docs/docs/learn/vadalog/10-sql-integration.md

 person("Bob", 30).
 person("Charlie", 20).

-% SQL rule - empty parentheses in head adults() <- SELECT person_0 as name, person_1 as age
+% Rule with SQL body - empty parentheses in head adults() <- SELECT person_0 as name, person_1 as age
             FROM person
             WHERE person_1 >= 25.